Running Integration Tests

 You can turn off the PHP memory limit by adding the following configuration to the

 For core tests, it makes sense that the integration tests do not reside within individual modules, because most integration tests execute code from many different modules.

 Specific integration tests for shop implementation could also be placed within a different subdirectory of

 dev/tests/integration/testsuite, and then would be executed together with the core tests.

 However, third-party Magento extensions are contained within a single directory and might supply custom integration tests too.

 These tests usually reside in the

 Test/Integration/ subdirectory within the module

-A test suite configuration like the following can be added to the
+You can add a test suite configuration, like the following, to the

 <testsuites> section of the